actix/actix-website/content/docs/request.md

 struct MyObj {name: String, number: i32}

 fn index(req: &HttpRequest) -> Box<Future<Item=HttpResponse, Error=Error>> {
+   req.payload()
       // `concat2` will asynchronously read each chunk of the request body and
-   // return a single, concatenated, chunk req.concat2()
+      // return a single, concatenated, chunk
+      .concat2()
       // `Future::from_err` acts like `?` in that it coerces the error type from
       // the future into the final error type .from_err()